erickahmed/tyvm/README.md

 Instructions are 16 bits wide and have 4-bit opcodes.
 The instruction set defines instructions for fifteen of the sixteen possible opcodes, though some instructions have more than one mode of operation.
 Individual instructions' execution is regulated by a state machine implemented with a control ROM and microsequencing unit.

 ### Hardware
-TYVM is a very barebone VM that has:
+TyVM is a very barebone VM that has:
   - 128kb memory
   - 16 opcodes
   - 10 registers